 The 2016-2017 Common Application essay prompts are released!
 Students will need to select one of the five prompts listed below for the Common Application Essay.

 - Some students have a background or story that is so central to their identity that they believe their application would be incomplete without it.
 If this sounds like you, then please share your story

-- Recount an incident or time when you experienced failure.
-How did it affect you, and what lessons did you learn?
+- The lessons we take from failure can be fundamental to later success.
+Recount an incident or time when you experienced failure.
+How did it affect you, and what did you learn from the experience?

 - Reflect on a time when you challenged a belief or idea.
 What prompted you to act?
-Would you make the same decision again
+Would you make the same decision again?

 - Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.